East Texas: Culture

 Significant numbers of people of Cajun and Creole descent have migrated from Louisiana, although most are assimilated partially or completely into East Texas culture (adopting the local culture, and losing to varying degrees, their original culture).
 This assimilation pattern has often historically included conversion from Roman Catholicism, associated with French and Spanish traditions, to Protestant denominations.

 United States settlers from the Protestant Southeast practiced some discrimination against Cajun and Creole migrants, a cultural attitude that persisted until quite recently.
 Despite the tendency toward assimilation, Cajun and Creole cuisine (for example, jambalaya and catfish gumbo), are popular in the region.
 Many East Texans, including those without Louisiana roots, are known to be expert at preparing at least some well-known Louisiana dishes.

 While some East Texans associate with cowboy culture, most identify more with smaller scale farming of the Southern U.S., than with the expansive cattle ranching of the plains regions of Texas.
 But East Texans commonly own and trade cattle.
 Several "sale barns" exist across East Texas, with weekly and monthly trades, as is common in other parts of the Deep South.

-In the northern part of East Texas, awareness of the native and historical Caddo Mississippian culture remains significant.
+In the northern part of East Texas, awareness of the native and historical Caddo Mississippian culture remains.
 Cherokee County is home to the Caddo Mounds State Historic Site.
 Patrons can also view the "Caddo Indian Collection" at the Gregg County Historical Museum in Longview.
 In the mid-1800s, East Texas cities such as Marshall and Jefferson constituted a sphere of influence that led the entire state into the Confederacy.
-East Texas was the aread of powerful planters and the most significant numbers of slaveholders.
+East Texas had powerful planters and the most significant numbers of slaveholders.

 Before that, during the Mexican and Republic periods, Nacogdoches and San Augustine were the most developed and influential cities in East Texas.
-Many East Texans have a mixture of European and Native American ancestry, as seen in East Texan country artists Miranda Lambert and Kacey Musgraves.
+Many East Texans have a mixture of European and Native American ancestry, as seen in East Texan country artist Miranda Lambert.
 The Museum of East Texas opened in Lufkin in 1976 under the name Lufkin Historical and Creative Arts Center.